-James A. Hill is an associate professor of operations management.
+James A. Hill is an associate professor of operations management and chair of the Management Sciences department..
 He joined the Fisher faculty in 2004 after teaching graduate courses at the Owen Graduate School of Management at Vanderbilt University.
 Hill teaches the MBA and executive MBA core course in operations management and elective courses in supply chain management.
 He received the outstanding full-time MBA professor for teaching excellence in 2014 for his core operations management course and the 2011 outstanding professor for his elective course in matching supply with demand as well as the 2012 Pace Setters Graduate teaching award.

 Hill is primarily interested in supply chain management with an emphasis on supply chain coordination.
 His research on coordination covers areas such as behavioral supply chain contracts as well as coordinating and managing supplier diversity programs.
 His current research examines behavioral contracts between buyers and suppliers, exploring how psychological contracts affect supply chain performance.
 Hill also does research on operations planning and control in process industry environments with a focus on product complexity.

 His articles have appeared in Journal of Operations Management, Decision Sciences, International Journal of Operations and Production Management, Interfaces, Journal of Business Logistics, and the European Journal of Operational Research, among others.

 Hill has extensive work experience in various management positions.
 His research and education in the area of supply chain management and operations planning and control have included engagements with PepsiCo., Scotts Miracle-Gro Co., Nestle, Sherwin Williams, Agrana Fruit U.S., Greif, and Kelloggs, among others.